-- 1. intrinsic compatibility between Religion and Philosophy; - 2. necessity of a serious rational study of the religious doctrines to the point of bringing together the views of Reason and the views proper to Religion; - 3. need for a combination of the four traditional schools present in the Islamic world, namely mysticism, peripatetic philosophy, illuminationist philosophy and Kalam; - 4. importance of studying Western approaches to Philosophy as well as other sources of human thought; - 5. need to proceed to a comparative study of the different philosophical views in order to explain the strengths and the weaknesses of transcendental philosophy; - 6. evolving character of Islamic Philosophy as a whole; - 7. philosophical primacy of ontology over epistemology and of reason over experience; - 8. influence of theoretical philosophy on other dimensions of human thought and activity, namely politics, economy, education, aesthetics, ethics, etc.; - 9. importance of the attention to Quran and of the hadith and prayers -as an important source of knowledge- for a philosophy that tries to argue her own views based on reason alone and not on revelation;
+- 1. intrinsic compatibility between Religion and Philosophy; - 2. necessity of a serious rational study of the religious doctrines to the point of bringing together the views of Reason and the views proper to Religion; - need for a combination of the four traditional schools present in the Islamic world, namely mysticism, peripatetic philosophy, illuminationist philosophy and religious teachings of Quran and hadith; - importance of studying Western approaches to Philosophy as well as other sources of human thought; - need to proceed to a comparative study of the different philosophical views in order to explain the strengths and the weaknesses of transcendental philosophy; - 6. evolving character of Islamic Philosophy as a whole; - philosophical primacy of ontology over epistemology and of reason over experience; - 8. influence of theoretical philosophy on other dimensions of human thought and activity, namely politics, economy, education, aesthetics, ethics, etc.;